 When they finished eating, Kyle went to the stable to make arrangements for the groom to hitch up a wagon and bring it around to the sheriff’s office.
 He walked down the aisle to the gelding’s stall to check the water level in the bucket and to add fresh hay to the feed bin.
 He left the stable to go to the kitchen, where he took a couple of flatbreads, which were now ready and hot from the oven.
 He returned to the office and gave the flatbreads to the sheriff, who wrapped them in a scrap of cloth and put them in his bag to take on his journey.

-Kyle sat at the table to wait with the old man until it was time to go, listening to him talk about his grandchildren and the things he would do whenever he recovered from his illness.
+Kyle sat at the table to wait with the old man until it was time to go, listening to him talk about his grandchildren and the things he would do when he recovered from his illness.

 A knock on the door brought Kyle to his feet on the assumption that it was the groom with the wagon.
 He picked up the sheriff’s bag and opened the door.